 The Fall

-Three death-gods cross from a vanished world into ancient Prythian and are worshipped as gods.
-He, the weakest, takes no delight in it.
+Three death-gods cross from a vanished world into ancient Prythian and get worshipped as gods.
+He's the weakest, and he takes no delight in any of it.

 The Hiding

-He lets an ancient Fae warrior bind him in the Prison — a refuge chosen to escape his stronger siblings, Stryga and Koschei.
+He lets an ancient Fae warrior bind him in the Prison — a refuge, not a sentence.
+Anything to be out of reach of Stryga and Koschei.

 The Bargain

 Feyre and Rhys climb to his cell.
-For the bone of her Wyrm-kill and a question for a question, he reveals the Cauldron, the Book of Breathings, and the way to break the Wall — and shows Feyre a dark-haired boy.
+For the bone of her Wyrm-kill and a question for a question, he hands over the Cauldron, the Book of Breathings, and the way to break the Wall — and shows Feyre a dark-haired boy.

 The Price

-Feyre returns with Cassian.
-He names the Ouroboros as his price and tells his whole story, then sends them to steal his sister's mirror.
+Feyre comes back with Cassian.
+He names the Ouroboros as his price, tells his whole story, then sends them off to steal his sister's mirror.

 The Trial

-The mirror shows the viewer their entire true self.
+The mirror shows you your entire true self.
 Feyre masters it.
-He admits it was a test: he wanted to see if she was worth helping.
+He admits it was a test the whole time — he wanted to see if she was worth helping.

 The Last Smile

-He chooses the battlefield against Hybern, falls to the Cauldron's blast — and smiles at Feyre, accepting a death he had foreseen all along.
+He picks the battlefield against Hybern, falls to the Cauldron's blast — and smiles at Feyre, accepting a death he'd foreseen all along.
+Smiling.
+We will never recover.

 The Test